FormidableLabs/victory/packages/victory-vendor/README.md

 ```

 under the hood it's going to will go to an alternate path that contains the transpiled version of the underlying d3 library to be found at `victory-vendor/lib-vendor/d3-interpolate/**/*.js`.
 This futher has internally consistent import references to other `victory-vendor/lib-vendor/<pkg-name>` paths.

+Note that for some tooling (like Jest) that doesn't play well with `package.json:exports` routing to this CommonJS path, we **also** output a root file in the form of `victory-vendor/d3-interpolate.js`.